 Dealing with Momentum Crashes

-A way to reduce the risk of cross-sectional momentum crashes was presented in the 2016 published paper, “Idiosyncratic Momentum: U.S. and International Evidence,” by Denis B. Chaves (working paper version here).
+A way to reduce the risk of cross-sectional momentum crashes was presented in the 2016 published paper, “Idiosyncratic Momentum: U.S. and International Evidence,” by Denis B. Chaves (working paper version here under the title, "Eureka!
+A Momentum Strategy that Also Works in Japan").
 Chaves utilized a regression approach to remove the return component due to market beta and thus produced a new definition of momentum with reduced volatility.
 His results held over a sample of 21 countries as well as in the United States.

 The chart below highlights the effectiveness of idiosyncratic momentum (IUMD) relative to traditional momentum (UMD).